 The bowling alley scenes were filmed at the former Holly Star Lanes near Santa Monica and the 101 Freeway exit ramp.
 The bowling alley has since been torn down and a new elementary school stands in its place.

-The house in which the dude meets with Jackie Treehorn was designed by architect John Lautner.
-The movie makes it look as though it sits on the beach, in actuality it sits on the side of a hill overlooking the city of Los Angeles.
+The house in which The Dude meets with Jackie Treehorn was designed by architect John Lautner.
+The movie makes it look as though it sits on the beach, when in actuality, it rests on the side of a hill overlooking the city of Los Angeles.

 The fictional German techno-pop band in the movie, Autobahn, is a parody of (or homage to) the legendary electronic band Kraftwerk.
 The Autobahn album cover is stylistically similar to the cover of the Kraftwerk album "The Man-Machine," and the group name Autobahn is the name of a Kraftwerk song.
 The title of Autobahn's album "Nagelbett" is German for nail bed.
 In Swedish, Peter Stormare's native tongue, it means nail bite.

-The photo that the Private Eye shows the Dude of Bunny Lebowski's farm is that from Truman Capote's "In Cold Blood".
-Oddly enough, Philip Seymour Hoffman, who plays Brandt, plays Truman Capote in 2005's Capote, and 'Mark Pellegrino', who plays Blond Treehorn Thug, plays Dick Hickock (one of the murderers of that farm's inhabitants) in Capote.
+The photo that the Private Eye shows the Dude of Bunny Lebowski's farm is the same one shown in Truman Capote's "In Cold Blood".
+Oddly enough,the late Philip Seymour Hoffman, who played Brandt, also went on to famously portray the eponymous author in 2005's Capote (2005), and 'Mark Pellegrino' who plays Blond Treehorn Thug, plays Dick Hickock (one of the murderers of that farm's inhabitants) in Capote (2005).

 The initials for Walter Sobchak's security company (Sobchak Security) are "SS".
 The Jewish Walter's company shares the same initials as the Schutzstaffel, or SS.
 The Schutzstaffel were arguably the most demonic force of Nazi Germany.
 The Nuremberg Trials attributed most of the Holocaust atrocities to this group.